symbolicdata/symbolicdata.github.io/Systems.markdown

 -   sd:lastUpdate xsd:date
 -   sd:hasURL URI - homepage of the CAS
--   dcterms:license URI - the software license
+-   dct:license URI - the software license
--   dcterms:creator foaf:Person - authors of the CAS (multiple)
+-   dct:creator foaf:Person - authors of the CAS (multiple)
--   dcterms:description Literal - a short description of the software
+-   dct:description Literal - a short description of the software

 #### Changes

+-   Changed to dct: prefix (HGG, 2013-07-31)
 -   Changed to swmath references (HGG, 2013-07-14)
 -   Update to dcterms ontology (HGG, 2013-07-14)